FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 ## Challenge 3

-In your pairs exclude files with the extension `.csv` and `.pkl` from being added to the `python-maths` project by adding the appropriate pattern to the `.gitignore` file on a new branch and merge it into the `main` branch via a pull-request, assigning it to the other person for review.
+In your pairs exclude files with the extension, `.RData`, `.csv` and `.pkl` and the `.DS_Store` director from being added to the `python-maths` project by adding the appropriate patterns to the `.gitignore` file on a new branch and merge it into the `main` branch via a pull-request, assigning it to the other person for review.

+**NB** Only one person needs to make the changes, but talk through how to solve the problem together.

 :::::::::::::::::::::::: solution